Welcome to Carnets de route

 • CLSCLocal community service centre : to find the one nearest you, see Finding a CLSC – Répertoire des ressources en santé et services sociaux.
 Call the selected CLSCLocal community service centre to find out how to make an appointment.
 If you arrive without an appointment, you may be turned away or have to wait a long time.

-• Medical clinics, including FMGs and other clinics: although some medical clinics have a “walk-in” service, you generally have to make an appointment the day before.
+• Medical clinics, including FMGs and other clinics: although some medical clinics have a “walk-in” service, the true meaning is more like “quick appointment.”
+In practice, you generally have to make an appointment to be seen.

-• PRAIDAProgramme régional d’accueil et d’intégration des demandeurs d’asile (English: Regional Program for the Settlement and Integration of Refugee Claimants) clinic: call the PRAIDAProgramme régional d’accueil et d’intégration des demandeurs d’asile (English: Regional Program for the Settlement and Integration of Refugee Claimants) clinic at 514-484-7878, extension 64517 and leave a voicemail.
+• PRAIDAProgramme régional d’accueil et d’intégration des demandeurs d’asile (English: Regional Program for the Settlement and Integration of Refugee Claimants) clinic (Montréal) : call the PRAIDAProgramme régional d’accueil et d’intégration des demandeurs d’asile (English: Regional Program for the Settlement and Integration of Refugee Claimants) nurses at 514-484-7878, extension 64517 and leave a voicemail.

 To get an appointment at a CLSCLocal community service centre or medical clinic: